lydell/source-map-concat/readme.md

 `files` is an array of objects with the following properties:

-- `content`: The content of the file, as a string.
+- `code`: The contents of the file, as a string.
 - `map`: The source map of the file, if any, as an object, a string or anything with a `.toJSON()` method (such as a [`SourceMapGenerator`]).
 It could be taken straight from a compiler, be resolved using [source-map-resolve] or